For those of you who are either just starting to blog, or are interested in blogging but don’t know how to start—welcome!

 This will build up your Authority & Credibility in your niche.

-Also Einstein once said:
+Also, Einstein once said:

 If you can’t explain a process to a 5 yr. old, it means that, you haven’t understood it yourself

-So, go in depth of what you’re explaining.
+So, go in-depth with what you’re explaining.